-In section \ref{eftform} we present the formulation of the EFT required for the present higher-in-spin sectors, that importantly entails non-minimal coupling of spin to gravity.
-Moreover, in \ref{tidaltheory} we present the extension of the effective theory of a spinning particle to couplings that are quadratic in the curvature, which is required at the present 5PN order, pointing out the relation to the point-mass sector.
-In section \ref{eftcomput} we provide in full detail the diagrammatic expansion which was evaluated, that consists of $4$ independent sectors of quadratic-in-spin corrections at 5PN order.
-The Feynman graphs are evaluated via advanced multi-loop methods with a similar computational load of graphs, and generic dimensional expansion to \cite{Kim:2022pou}, and appearance dimensional-regularization (DimReg) poles, which we handled with independent development of the \texttt{EFTofPNG} code.
-In section \ref{bulkyaction} we provide the full generalized Lagrangians for all of the $4$ independent interactions included in the present quadratic-in-spin sectors.
+In section \ref{eftform} we present the formulation of the EFT required for the present higher-spin sectors, which importantly entails non-minimal coupling of spin to gravity.
+Moreover, in section \ref{tidaltheory} we present the extension of the effective theory of a spinning particle to couplings that are quadratic in the curvature, which is required at the present $5$PN order, where we point out the relation to the point-mass sector.
+In section \ref{eftcomput} we present in full detail the evaluation of the diagrammatic expansion, which consists of $4$ independent sectors of quadratic-in-spin corrections at the $5$PN order.
+The Feynman graphs are evaluated via advanced multi-loop methods with a computational load of graphs, and a generic dimensional expansion, due to the appearance of dimensional-regularization (DimReg) poles across all loop orders, which we handled with independent development of the \texttt{EFTofPNG} code, similar to \cite{Kim:2022pou}.
+In section \ref{bulkyaction} we provide the full generalized Lagrangians for all of the $4$ independent contributions included in the present quadratic-in-spin sectors.